johnlindquist/angular2-workshop/README.md

 - Add `(mouseover)="isOver = true" (mouseout)="isOver = false"` to `span`
 - Change the `class` attribute to `class="fa"` on the `<i>` element
 - Add `[ngClass]="{'fa-star':isOver, 'fa-star-o':!isOver}"` to the `<i>`
-- Roll over the span to she the icon toggle
+- Roll over the span to see the icon toggle

 ### Exercise 06 - Repeating Elements with *ngFor